Visual Arts Education at Hornsby Girls High School

 This art education process is shaped by many factors, both internal and external to the school, which, in many cases mimic the same circumstances to be found in many NSW Secondary schools.
 Hornsby has, however, some particularities which must flavour our approach i.e. its tradition, its selectivity and the fact that it's a girls' school.
 The school values Visual Arts as part of the broad curriculum we offer our students and because of its tradition of excellence and success at the SC and HSC.
 Students value Visual Arts and vote with their feet.
 We have healthy sized classes and a good number of classes in both the junior and senior schools in a small school of just 720.

-We have two exhibitions a year - one for the HSC Visual Arts Bodies of Work in September and another at the end of the year for the students in Years 7 to 11 in VA, VD, PDM and Photography.
+We have two exhibitions a year - one for the HSC Visual Arts Bodies of Work in September and another at the end of the year for the students in Years 7 to 11 in Visual Arts, Visual Design, Photographic and Digital Media as well as Photography.
 Both these exhibitions are heavily patronised by students and the community.
 The exhibitions are used to allow students to see their own work and the work of others in an exhibition setting, and to give parents and the community some insight into the gifts and talents of our students in the Creative Arts fields.
 We also use the exhibition to evaluate the artmaking components of our curriculum so that we can change or fine tune our programs.

 The physical environment of the Art complex is one of the pluses in terms of facilitating a vibrant and enjoyable place for students to learn about and love art.
 There are students artworks from past years hanging on walls and the colour scheme is bright and lively.
 It has some open spaces with classrooms that can open into each other or be used as more discreet spaces.
 It incorporates studio space for the senior students to work on a larger scale, with access to outside paved areas, as well as a new darkroom and a new IT Design room with iMac computers and large tables for design work.
 The walls are covered with cork so there is a great deal of exhibition space which we use throughout the year so that students can see each others' works and learn from them.
 These works are marked by at least two teachers and to contribute to the transparency of the process, the marking strip, with the outcomes and marking criteria, is displayed as well as the work.